overbooked-io/docs/api-reference/resources/resource/create-a-resource.md

 ---
 description: >-
-  Creates new Booking Block object, that can be used to create Slots and Appointments within it.
+  Creates new Resource object, that can be used to create Slots and Appointments within it.
 ---

-# Create a Booking Block
+# Create a Resource

-{% api-method method="post" host="https://api.overbooked.io" path="/booking-blocks" %}
+{% api-method method="post" host="https://api.overbooked.io" path="/resources" %}
 {% api-method-summary %}
-public.bookingBlock.create
+public.resource.create
 {% endapi-method-summary %}

 {% api-method-description %}